eclipse-sumo/sumo/docs/web/docs/Tools/Xml.md

 If you do not use the **--xsd** option the script will determine the attributes to parse from the first line (or block) it parses.
-If your file does not contain all wanted attributes in the first occuring element they will not get parsed!
+If your file does not contain all wanted attributes in the first occurring element they will not get parsed!

 Please note that instead of an input file name you can give a number